-You can also link from the other direction — Shopify App Store, search Printify, click Install.
+You can also go the other direction — Shopify App Store → search Printify → Install.
 Same end state, different starting point.
-We cover both below, with the Printify-first flow first because it's the path that breaks less often when you already have a Printify account in good standing.
+Both methods are covered below, with the Printify-first flow first because it's cleaner when you already have an account and a catalog in good standing.

 The setup is the easy part.
 The part most guides skip: what to actually watch once orders start flowing.
 We cover that too.